-Up to 75 percent of Canadian exports go to the USA, where cars are also a major part.
+Up to 75 percent of Canadian exports go to the USA, where cars are a large part.
 And Canada is the largest external supplier of crude oil to the USA.

 It would be an incredibly large shock to the Canadian economy, but it would also mean that the USA is shooting itself in the foot, says Stephen Tapp, chief economist at the Canadian Chamber of Commerce, according to Reuters.